Extremesarova/sentiment_classification_deployment/README.md

-# Sentiment Classifier with FastAPI and Docker
+# Sentiment Classifier Deployment with FastAPI and Docker

 ## 0. Clone this repository